lostyawolfer/trident/readme.md

 - everyone's health is displayed under nickname and also in tab
 - wardens have their own bossbars (they also change color when warden is angry or not)
 - end crystals in the end have their special bossbar too
+- biome-based ore distribution from jet's better exploration, table to which you may find [here](https://docs.google.com/spreadsheets/d/1BdCvVJP3CvlerC-nFlTZc4cjzYAnAbqMJudeDgCxwGw/edit)
 - items can be picked up significantly faster after dropping them
 - items dropped on death have their lifespan expanded and they also glow through walls
 - arrows